jolynch/website/content/drafts/semver_must_evolve.md

 such as the Linux kernel (a.k.a "Never break userspace") or the Go [programming language](https://golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning).
-I just believe that if every software project and language I interacted with followed this pattern the whole industry would become more efficient.
+I just believe that if every software project and language I interacted with followed this pattern the whole industry would become more efficient and spend less time fearing dependency updates.
 I have also found myself using this technique internally to every company I've worked at to manage software change.

 In addition to using semantic package names, I prefer when packages include a fourth piece of metadata in their version number indicating the source version